genomic-medicine-sweden/NGPIris/README.md

   --help                     Show this message and exit.

 Commands:
-  delete    Delete a file on the HCP download  Download files using a given query hci       HCI dependent commands search    List all file hits for a given query
+  delete    Delete a file on the NGPr download  Download files using a given query hci       HCI dependent commands search    List all file hits for a given query